 001.02 be conducted only after permission has been granted by the owner or occupant or after a warrant has been issued pursuant to Neb.
 Rev. Stat § 29-830 to § 29-835.

-002 If the local code authority finds, within two years from the date a building is first occupied, that the building, at the time of construction, did not comply with the Nebraska Energy Code or equivalent code adopted by a county, city or village in effect at such time, the code authority may order the owner or prime contractor to take those actions necessary to bring the building into compliance.
+002 If the Director of the Office or the local code authority finds, within two years from the date a building is first occupied, that the building, at the time of construction, did not comply with the Nebraska Energy Code or equivalent code adopted by a county, city or village in effect at such time, the Director or local code authority may order the owner or prime contractor to take those actions necessary to bring the building into compliance with the Nebraska Energy Code or local code that is equivalent to the Nebraska Energy Code as defined in Neb.
+Rev. Stat. § 81-1618.

 003 The Office shall investigate complaints in which it is alleged that the county, city or village is not effectively enforcing its local code, or that the code is not equivalent to the Nebraska Energy Code, and shall order the county, city or village to take corrective action if such complaints are substantiated by the investigation.

+003.01 A building owner may submit a written request that the office undertake a determination pursuant to section 003 of this chapter.
+Such request shall include a list of reasons why the building owner believes such a determination is necessary.

+003.02 A building owner aggrieved by the office’s determination, or refusal to make such determination, may appeal such determination or refusal as provided in the Administrative Procedure Act.

+5-1

+003.03 The Office may charge an amount sufficient to recover the cost of providing such determination.

 004 The Office shall not inspect construction nor intervene in any other way in the process of building design and/or construction within the jurisdiction of any county, city or village which has adopted and is enforcing a local code, except as set forth in section 003 of this chapter.